High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Theoretical formalism

 \section{Theoretical formalism}

-The common starting point for all three theoretical models used for radiation emission investigated in this paper is a first order perturbation in the radiated photon field \cite{ritus_1985,BERESTETSKII1982,baier1968quasiclassical} that contains the transition matrix element $M$.
+The common starting point for all three theoretical models used for radiation emission investigated in this paper is the transition matrix element $M$, for single nonlinear Compton scattering \cite{ritus_1985,BERESTETSKII1982,baier1968quasiclassical} that contains the transition matrix element $M$.
 The transition matrix element is given by

-for an electron that transitions from an initial state $\Psi_{p}(x)$ to a final state $\Psi_{p'}(x)$ from an interaction with a radiated photon.
-Here $e$ is the electron charge, $\hat{e}'$ is the photon polarization vector, $p$ and $p'$ is the electron four-momentum in its initial and final state respectively, $k'$ is the photon four-momentum in the final state, and $\Psi_p(x)$ and $\Psi_{p'}(x)$ are the electron wave functions.
-Throughout the paper, $\hat{\phantom{}}$ denotes an operator and $\bar{\phantom{}}$ denotes the complex conjugate.
+for an electron that transitions from an initial state $\Psi_{p}(x)$ to a final state $\bar{\Psi}_{p'}(x)$ (where $\bar{\Psi}_{p'} = \Psi^{\dagger}_{p'}\gamma_{0}$) and radiates a single photon (volume factors have been set equal to unity).
+(We use the shorthand $k'\cdot x =k'_{\mu}x^{\mu}$, use $\hat{\phantom{}}$ to denote an operator and set the speed of light in vacuum $c=1$, but keep factors of the reduced Planck constant, $\hbar$).
+In \cref{MatrixElement} $e<0$ is the electron charge, $\hat{e}'$ is the photon polarization vector, $p$ and $p'$ is the electron four-momentum in its initial and final state respectively and $k'$ is the photon four-momentum in the final state.

-The specific choice of electron wave function is what differentiates the radiation models investigated in this paper.
-The first two models, the Non-Linear Compton model (NLCM) and the Local Constant Field Approximation (LCFA), are based on the exact solution to the Dirac equation found by Volkov \cite{volkov1935class,ritus_1985,BERESTETSKII1982}.
-For these two models the vector potential $A^\mu(\phi)$ of the external electromagnetic field, in which the electron moves, is assumed only to depend on the invariant variable $\phi = kx$.
-Here $k_\mu$ is a zero-length four-vector with $k_\mu = (|\bold{k}|,\bold{k})$ where $\bold{k}$ determines the propagation direction of the external field.
-The Volkov wave function can be written as
+The radiation models investigated in this work are differentiated by how the squared transition matrix element is approximated.
+Derivation of the local approximations is based on the exact solution to the Dirac equation in a plane wave background (so-called Volkov wavefunction \cite{volkov1935class,ritus_1985,BERESTETSKII1982}), and the generalization of local approximations in simulations to non-plane-wave backgrounds follows by calculating the relevant local momentum in a non-plane-wave context.
+The vector potential of the background, $A^\mu(\phi)$, is assumed only to depend on the invariant variable $\phi = k \cdot x$.
+Here $k_\mu$ is the zero-length wavevector of the background field with $k_\mu = (|\bold{k}|,\bold{k})_{\mu}$ where $\bold{k}$ determines the propagation direction of the external field.
+The Volkov wavefunction can be written as:

 where $u(p)$ is the free particle plane wave bispinor.
 The parameter $S$ is the classical action of an electron moving in an electromagnetic field with vector potential $A^\mu(\phi)$ given by